About a month ago, I undertook a new home project renovation:

 What are you doing?

-These aren’t questions you answer with an idea; you answer them with your hands, with your sweat, with your toil; with the work you put in, each and every day, even if you don’t see the payoff for months or years to come.
+These aren’t questions you answer with an idea; you answer them with your hands, with your sweat, and with the work you put in, each and every day, even if you don’t see the payoff for months or years to come.

 Learn how to build a profitable + ethical online business